Fraud and Abuse

 Medical Identity Theft:

 This is when your Medicare number is misused by a provider, supplier, or by an imposter posing as you.
 If your Medicare number is stolen or misused you will not be issued a new Medicare number.
-Identity theft may have consequences such as, false claims filed against your number, improper medical treatment, false diagnoses, recorded treatments that never occurred, incorrect lab results, or other misinformation.
+Identity theft can have serious medical and legal consequences.
+For example, thieves may file false claims against your number.
+This fraud can lead to improper medical treatments, false diagnoses, recorded procedures that never occurred, and incorrect lab results.

 Medicare Card Scam: